faangbait/django-mautic/README.md

 # Installation Instructions
 - In settings.py, add 'crm' to INSTALLED_APPS
-- Debug uploaded views.py; I purposefully broke it so inexperienced noobs won't wreck their site
+- I broke views.py so people who don't read the readme will come back and read the notice at the top.
+Just, like, comment it out or something.
 - python manage.py makemigrations
 - python manage.py migrate crm --fake